 Pureeing is considered to be a fancy word used for chopping something up or even rubbing something.
-This is often made with foods which can make great toppings such as garlic, sun-dried tomatoes or olives.
+This is often made with foods that can make great toppings such as garlic, sun-dried tomatoes, or olives.

 Providing that you don’t have a blender and you want to make your favorite puree.
 In this situation what should you do?

 It doesn’t matter that you can make puree through common equipment that is always available in your kitchen.

 In this post, we would like to recommend tons of kitchen appliances that you can know how to puree without a blender under no circumstances.